 Treating crow’s feet with Botox is ideal for patients who suffer from a moderate to severe form of the affliction.
 Designed for patients who prefer a non-invasive anti-aging intervention, Botox injections are associated with minimal pain and discomfort.
 Botox injections only take a few minutes to complete, making it ideal for patients with a busy lifestyle.
 In fact, many patients choose to have Botox injections during their lunch break.
 With a low risk of complications and virtually no downtime required, most patients are able to return to work right after a Botox procedure.

 Despite being safe, however, there are some circumstances where the use of Botox is not advised.
 For example, only adult patients 18 years old and up should use Botox to treat crow’s feet, as the safety of Botox has not been scientifically verified for people younger than 18.
 Likewise, patients who are pregnant or breastfeeding should refrain from using Botox (unless the potential benefits outweigh the harms) because there has been a lack of research on the potential side effects.
-Also, Botox is contraindicated for individuals who have an allergy to botulinum toxin; other botulinum toxin formulations, such as Xeomin and Dysport; or any other inactive ingredients in the formulation.
+Also, Botox is contraindicated for individuals who have an allergy to botulinum toxin; other botulinum toxin formulations, such as Xeomin injections line and products from the Dysport family; or any other inactive ingredients in the formulation.
 Patients whose treatment site is infected should also avoid using Botox.

 Tips for treating crow’s feet